Wake-on-LAN: Ensuring the magic packet travels from source to destination

-If the sender is on the same subnet (local network, aka LAN) as the computer to be awakened there are generally no issues.
-When sending over the Internet, and in particular where a NAT (Network Address Translator) router, as typically deployed in most homes, is involved, special settings often need to be set.
-For example, in the router, the computer to be controlled needs to have a dedicated IP address assigned (aka a DHCP reservation).
-Also, since the controlled computer will be "sleeping" except for some electricity on to part of its LAN card, typically it will not be registered at the router as having an active IP lease.
+If the sender is on the same subnet or local area network as the computer to be awakened there are generally no issues.
+When sending over the Internet, and in particular where a network address translation (NAT) router is involved (as typically in most homes), special settings are often necessary.

-Further, the WoL protocol operates on a "deeper level" in the multi-layer networking architecture.
-To ensure the magic packet gets from source to destination while the destination is sleeping, the ARP Binding (also known as IP & MAC binding) must typically be set in a NAT router.
-This allows the router to forward the magic packet to the sleeping computer's MAC adapter at a networking layer below typical IP usage.
-In the NAT router, ARP binding requires just a dedicated IP number and the MAC address of the destination computer.
-There are some security implications associated with ARP binding (see ARP spoofing); however, as long as none of the computers connected to the LAN are compromised, an attacker must use a computer that is connected directly to the target LAN (plugged into the LAN via cable, or by breaking through the Wi‑Fi connection security to gain access to the LAN).
+Further, the WoL protocol operates on a deeper level in the multi-layer networking architecture.
+To ensure the magic packet gets from source to destination while the destination is sleeping, the ARP binding must typically be set in a NAT router.
+This allows the router to forward the magic packet to the sleeping computer at the link layer, below Internet Protocol.
+There are some security implications of ARP binding (see ARP spoofing); however, an attacker must use a computer that is connected directly to the target LAN (plugged into the LAN via cable or connecting to a Wi‑Fi link) to gain access to the LAN.

-Most home routers are able to send magic packets to LAN; for example, routers with the DD-WRT, Tomato or PfSense firmware have a built-in Wake-on-LAN client.
-OpenWrt supports both Linux implementations for WoL etherwake and WoLs.
+Most home routers are able to send magic packets to a LAN; for example, routers with the DD-WRT, Tomato or PfSense firmware have a built-in Wake-on-LAN client.

 Responding to the magic packet

-Most WoL hardware functionally is typically blocked by default and needs to be enabled in using the system BIOS/UEFI.
+Most WoL hardware functionally is typically blocked by default and needs to be enabled using the system BIOS/UEFI setup.
 Further configuration from the OS is required in some cases, for example via the Device Manager network card properties on Windows operating systems.